Inner Circle railway line: Freight only

 After 1948, the Inner Circle line was used exclusively for freight trains serving sidings along the line and the goods yard at the end of the Fitzroy branch.
 The overhead wiring for electric trains was dismantled in 1961.
 Only the main feeder cables needed for Epping (now Mernda) line trains, and for shunting at the Royal Park end, were retained.
 Significant changes occurred in 1965, when the line was singled and both legs of the triangle at the eastern end of the line were closed.
 That left just a single track from Royal Park to Fitzroy for goods services.

+In 1972 the 9:05 am Goods train from Melbourne yard was altered to depart at 5:50 am, and this change was made permanent from 20 November 1972.
+The schedule set an arrival time at Fitzroy at 7:30 am, with return departure from there at 9:35 am; but to keep the new schedule while accommodating increased loading the early morning trip was to be assisted by a second locomotive, pushing from the rear, from Melbourne Yard to Royal Park.

+The line was occasionally used to hold special trains outside the suburban network; for instance on 24 November 1972 a train with two B class locomotives ran from Dimboola to Spencer Street, then one engine hauled the train to Royal Park station for Melbourne Zoo and onto the branch line, followed by the second engine running to collect the train for the empty return trip, followed by the first engine.
+The reverse arrangement was used to collect the passengers from Royal Park later the same day.

 The line was officially closed on 31 July 1981.

 Today

 The rails were removed after the final closure, except for some short sections at former level crossings which can still be seen.
 From Rushall to Royal Park stations the rail reserve has become a linear park which provides part of the Capital City Trail for cyclists, connecting the Merri Creek Trail to the Moonee Ponds Creek Trail in the network of shared use bicycle paths.
 Some signals and parts of level crossing gates also survive, with remaining overhead stanchions still carrying railway electric current between the Upfield and Mernda railway lines.

 Of the three former station buildings, only North Carlton still stands, having been converted into a community centre.
 North Fitzroy station is now a slight rise in the walking and cycling path east of Nicholson Street.
 The path was realigned in 2002 to traverse the length of the former platform.
 The site of Fitzroy station has been redeveloped into a medium-density housing estate.